Jacques Cousteau, the man who made the world care about the ocean,

 3. Where do you find your inspiration?

 Inspiration is an interesting subject.
-Decades of searching for it have taught me an immutable truth: “Take your inspiration from wherever you find it, no matter how ridiculous.”
+Decades of searching for it have taught me, “Take your inspiration from wherever you find it, no matter how ridiculous.”

 My hero Robert Frost found inspiration in ridiculous places as well.